 For additional information on glossary terms, please see our index Search A-Z.

-In all business and organizational activities, management is the act of coordinating the efforts of people to accomplish desired goals and objectives using available resources efficiently and effectively.
+The act of coordinating the efforts of people to accomplish desired goals and objectives using available resources in business and organizational activities.
 Management composes planning, organizing, staffing, leading or directing, and controlling an organization (a group of one or more people or entities) or effort for the purpose of accomplishing a goal.

-Groups of professionals who are required by State statutes to report suspected child abuse and neglect to the proper authorities (usually Child Protective Services or law enforcement agencies).
-Mandated reporters typically include educators and other school personnel, health care and mental health professionals, social workers, child care providers, and law enforcement.
+A professional who is required by State statutes to report suspected child abuse and neglect to the proper authorities (usually child protective services or law enforcement agencies).
+Mandated reporters typically include educators and other school personnel, health care and mental health professionals, social workers, child-care providers, and law enforcement.